xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 # Fill the equivalence class data

 For each field we need to create the equivalence classes.
-This is a value to which the application behaves equivalent to.
+This is a group of values to which the application behaves equivalent to.

   - Example 'too many characters'
-    The application reacts in the same way if there is one character too much or if there are 20 characters too much.
+    The application reacts in the same way, no matter if there is one character too many or if there are 20 characters too many.

 To get these values you need to read the specification and extract the classes from it.
-All the classes should be added to the spread sheet in the second column under the field it belongs to.
+All the classes should be added to the spread sheet in the second column under the field they belong to.
 In the third column we have the possibility to enter a description for the class.
 Let’s start with the user id.